What is Photodynamic Therapy?

 Since you may be at the office for a couple of hours, you may want to bring along water and reading material or an iphone / ipad to help pass the time during your PDT incubation period.

 How is recovery?

 Recovery is relatively easy and uneventful for 95% or more of patients.
-Most patients have a faint to mild sunburn-like reaction associated with mild dryness of the treated area.
+Most patients have a faint to mild sunburn-like reaction associated with mild dryness of the treated area/s.
 A small percent of patients may experience a more intense reaction.
-Some of these patients had inadvertent sun exposure for only a minute or two during the immediate post treatment period promoting a more severe reaction.
+Some of these patients may have had inadvertent sun exposure for only a minute or two during the immediate post treatment period promoting a more severe reaction.
 Remember to avoid all sun exposure for 40 hours after photodynamic therapy.
 Otherwise, you may resume all normal indoor activities immediately.
 After 40 hours, you may resume outdoor activities with proper sun protection.

 Can I return to work or school?

 Most patients are able to return to work or school 40 hours or more after PDT, when the extreme photosensitivity has diminished.